Titsworthmorgan/CommandLineTool/README.md

     - https://www.rfc-editor.org/rfc/pdfrfc/rfc8259.txt.pdf - The JavaScript Object Notation (JSON) Data Interchange Format
     - https://ecma-international.org/wp-content/uploads/ECMA-404_2nd_edition_december_2017.pdf - The JSON Data Interchange Standard
 - I started with using a some old entity relation diagrams I used previously for work, and generate dummy data JSON based on those to use as test cases.
+- Some features are a little odd, like the parser has -most- of the error handling in place however some is handled in token generation.
+    - This is because certain errors are easier to catch during tokenization rather than parsing, such as invalid number formats (leading zeros, multiple decimal points) and unclosed strings.
+    - Some of the error messages are not EXACTLY indicative of the actual problem, but they absolutely do point you in the right direction.
+IE; `Expected , or '}'` instead of unclosed string.
+- The JSON formatter is still not quite perfect, but it generally does a good job of formatting valid JSON files into a more human-readable format.
+Its not quite up to what something like prettier or jq would do, but its close enough for this.
+- clang-format is purely for my own convenienc to keep code style consistent.
+This can be ignored if desired and the default formatting will take precedence.

 # Features
 - Character counter (to be added)